DevonSmith/DevonSmith.github.io/index.md

 ## Devon Smith's Portfolio

-This portfolio is a collection of some of the software that I have developed in my free time and while I am a student studying Computer Science at Western Oregon University.
+This portfolio is a collection of some of the software that I have developed in my free time and while I am a student studying Computer Science at [Western Oregon University](https://www.wou.edu).
+Specifically this portfolio focuses on the class content for the Software Engineering series (CS460, CS461, CS462).

 ### About Me
 I am a Computer Science student at [Western Oregon University](https://www.wou.edu).